>

 Electrode Boiler

-Electrode Boiler’s work on technology that passes a current between electrode plates within an internal steam cylinder to generate steam.
+Electrode boilers work by passing a current between electrode plates within an internal steam cylinder to generate steam.

 Resistive Water Treatment

-The Resistive steam humidifier on the other hand, uses technology much like in your kettle at home.
+Resistive steam humidifiers, on the other hand, use technology much like your kettle at home.
 It has a heating element which physically boils the water within a stainless-steel internal chamber.
 Because of this, these units are able to run on mains or RO water.
 This is because there is no electrical current required to pass through the water.
-If RO is used then this can drastically reduce the maintenance requirements as very limited scaling will occur.
-This results in increasing the unit’s working lifespan.
+If RO is used then this can drastically reduce the maintenance requirements as very limited scaling will occur, resulting an increased unit lifespan.
 By using resistive steam humidifiers fed by RO water, ±1%RH control can be achieved.
-This is because the humidifier does not have to drain and refill with cold water – a process used to manually reduce the mineral build up in the cylinder.
-This helps the unit maintain the boiling temperature which, in turn, maintains steam output and control.
+This style of humidifier does not have to drain and refill with cold water – a process used to manually reduce the mineral build up in the cylinder.
+This helps the unit maintain the boiling temperature which, in turn, maintains steady steam output and control.

 Ultrasonic humidifiers, on the other hand, have internal oscillators that ‘vibrate’ the water into a fine mist that can be dispersed into the space.
-If these units are run on a mains water supply, once the water molecules have been dispersed then the mineral particles are left behind and create scale which will reduce oscillation and reduce production of mist/moisture.
+If these units are run on a mains water supply, once the water molecules have been dispersed mineral particles are then left behind and create scale.
+This will reduce oscillation and production of mist/moisture.
 RO water is therefore required with these units.

 All our humidifiers are Legionella safe when maintained correctly and all have control safeguards.

-With both the Electrode and Resistive technology humidifiers, the boiling process they both create eliminates any risk of bacteria or legionella build up and, if there hasn’t been any demand for a set number of hours, these units will automatically drain so there isn’t any warm standing water which can create this risk.
+With both electrode and resistive humidifiers, the boiling process they both create eliminates any risk of bacteria or legionella build up.
+If there hasn’t been any demand for a set number of hours, these units will automatically drain so there isn’t any warm standing water which can create this risk.
 As an extra precaution, our steam lance dispersion systems are angled so if any condensation does occur within them, this water will run back to the humidifiers ready to be used again.

-As the boiling process isn’t present within the Adiabatic and Ultrasonic units, there has been a common misconception that these aren’t always safe.
-However, we provide UV steriliser lights on the water supplies as standard for both of these types of units which, combined with water management, makes them safe to use.
+As the boiling process isn’t present within the adiabatic and ultrasonic units, there has been a common misconception that these aren’t always safe.
+However, we provide UV steriliser lights on the water supplies as standard for both of these types of units.
+Combined with simple water management this makes them safe to use.

 In conclusion, in many humidification systems, Reverse Osmosis water treatment is an effective and economic way of removing unwanted minerals from water.
 The principal benefits are: